AuraTwin/AuraTwin-windowsClient/README.md

 Official desktop application for **AuraTwin** — a privacy-first, AI-powered well-being assistant that builds your affective digital twin.

-This repository is **Component 3** of the AuraTwin system: a lightweight Python application that runs silently in the background, captures webcam frames at configurable intervals, and transmits them securely to the AWS backend for emotion analysis.
+This is **Component 3** of the AuraTwin system: a lightweight Python app that runs silently in the background, captures webcam frames at configurable intervals, and transmits them securely to the AWS backend for emotion analysis.

 > **Cross-platform:** Runs and builds on both **Windows** and **macOS**.

 ---

-## Application Screenshots

 <p align="center">
   <img src="https://i.hizliresim.com/lo5si1v.png" width="45%" />